 It’s hard to imagine your little furry one getting lost, but it, unfortunately, happens.
-Can you think of a better reason why should you microchip your dog?
-We’ve created a list for you!
+Read on to see all the reasons why you should microchip your dog.

 But thanks to microchipping technology, you can help ensure your pup’s safety should his collar or tag slip off and he lose his way home.

 Read on for details from our conversation with Adam Behrens, VMD about how the technology works to bring pets home.

 A tiny microchip, no bigger than a grain of rice, holds all of your contact information.
 Just a quick prick of your vet’s needle and it’s inserted under the skin between your pup’s shoulder blades where it stays forever.
 If at any time your pet gets lost and turns up at a shelter, vet or animal control facility, the chip is scanned to access your contact information.

 The main microchip manufacturers in the U.S. now offer universal microchip readers to humane societies and shelters for free.
 This ensures that your dog’s information can be accessed, regardless of the chip brand you had implanted.